MAIN STREET FESTIVAL 2015

 In addition to a juried arts and crafts show with more than 200 entries, the festival offers a special area of children’s activities on Third Avenue South between City Hall and the Old Courthouse.

-Free entertainment is offered continuously on two stages.
+Free entertainment is offered continuously on multiple stages.

 Three food areas offer a tasty variety of everything from roast corn on the cob and stuffed baked potatoes, Polish sausage, Greek gyros, and Asian and Mexican cuisines.
 Southern fare includes barbeque, burgers and hot dogs, smoked turkey legs, funnel cakes, kettle corn and more.